Allann/Modeller/docs/architecture.md

 # Architecture

+> ⚠️ **Legacy Documentation** - This describes the existing plugin-based C# implementation.
+For the future architecture, see [Future Specification](architecture/draft/README.md).

 Modeller uses a **plugin-based code generation architecture** where both definitions and templates are loaded dynamically at runtime.

 ## System Components